A $50 non-refundable fee is required to apply.

 Acceptance

-After the interview, students deemed appropriate for admissions will receive a letter of acceptance from the Clinical Nutrition MS program director.
-This letter will contain more information about the next steps.
+After the interview, students will receive a DECISION letter from the Clinical Nutrition MS program director.
+PLEASE REFER TO THE DATES ABOVE FOR INTERVIEWS AND DECISIONS.

 Prior Learning Assessment and Recognition